lidofinance/dual-governance/scripts/permissions-transition/README.md

 ## Script Requirements

-To run the scripts, ts-node must be installed on your system.
-Refer to the official repo for installation instructions.
+To run the scripts, make sure to install all dependencies as described in the [setup instructions](../../README.md#setup).

 Event collection requires access to a historical or archive RPC node.
 The RPC URL must be set via environment variables depending on the network: